 Microservices are relatively simple, single-purpose applications that work in unison via lightweight communications.
 Contrast these to monolithic applications that take on multiple functions, and require heavy coordination with other applications when trying to integrate them.
-Event-driven microservices leverage event streaming engines (like MapR Streams or Apache Kafka) as the lightweight communications system, and represent an increasingly popular means of powering modern big data solutions.
+Event-driven microservices leverage event streaming engines (like MapR Event Store or Apache Kafka) as the lightweight communications system, and represent an increasingly popular means of powering modern big data solutions.
 In fact, some organizations refer to this architecture as a “streams first architecture,” because the streams component is a primary differentiator from other architectures.
 But the principles around microservices still play a big role in the overall benefits.

 Coordinated microservices form a data pipeline as part of a larger big data solution.

 Why are microservices useful?
 You gain agility because they are small and therefore relatively easy to build, and typically require minimal coordination when integrating them with other microservices.
 They’re efficient because they can typically be built and maintained by small, often cross-functional teams.
 And they offer flexibility by promoting reuse across different solutions.

 While converged applications benefit from a microservices architecture, the reverse is true as well -- a microservices approach benefits from a converged application approach, and from a converged data platform.
 As an example, fewer components are needed to tie the operational (current, real-time) data with analytical (historical) data.
 If each microservice has complete and immediate access to all data, you remove steps in the pipeline that merely deal with data movement and copying.
 A microservices architecture also gains from other characteristics of a converged data platform including: